 In the end, companies that overcome most of the challenges above will thrive.
 Uber and Doordash have already started to offer rundles — a bundle of offerings, such as rides and food delivery in the case of Uber, and grocery and food delivery by Doordash along with monthly subscriptions.
 These rundles can be somewhat effective at increasing network effects and customer loyalty.

 Despite these initiatives, we will see more mergers and acquisitions in the space as different food delivery providers join hands to minimize the crazy spend on promotions.
 It is hard to track investments, mergers, and relationships between companies and investors.
-We have tried to map out the intricate landscape of food delivery businesses across the globe.
+We have tried to map out the intricate landscape of food delivery business models across the globe.
 We welcome readers to help us fill in any gaps.